 Telephone Town Hall

-On Monday, November 25, the Central West Community Care Access Centre, Central West Local Health Integration Network, Headwaters Health Care Centre, Region of Peel Health Services and William Osler Health System hosted a ‘Telephone Town Hall’ to connect with people across the region about their health care services.
+In November 2013 the Central West Community Care Access Centre, Central West Local Health Integration Network, Headwaters Health Care Centre, Region of Peel Health Services and William Osler Health System hosted a ‘Telephone Town Hall’ to connect with people across the region about their health care services.
 Over 8,000 residents from across the region engaged in a conversation about local health care services.

 Telephone Town Hall FAQs